jbnicolai/aim-utils/README.md

-# aim-utils for aimSvr
+# aim-utils

 ### About module

-+ This project is currently a console logger with datetime, colours and basic formatting.
++ This project is currently a console logger with datetime, colours and basic formatting

+### Goals

+The project will have the following targets;

-+ Future releases to improve methods for starting and stopping logging for production environments plus the ability to write log to physical file when console is disabled.
++ Add methods for enabling and disabling logging to console for production environments
++ The ability to write logs to physical file within local file system when console is disabled
-+ Ability to pass options to constructor function to accept different properties and configurations.
-Also testing and more configuration options to follow with API docs.
++ Pass configurable options to constructor function to accept different properties - colours, levels, time & date format and silence console
++ Write test cases to ensure 100% test code coverage

 ### Installation